 Know somebody who would be interested in our studios?
 Share our information!

 For the past 25 years Joshua Reed has worked in the field of technical theater and theater production, His work includes directing, set design and construction, sound engineering, lighting design and operation, and stage management.
 He has worked with both community and professional companies as well as with school districts and private studios.
-Joshua is also an adjunct professor for the theatre department at Sussex County Community College in Newton, N.J.
+Joshua has also worked as an adjunct professor for the theatre department at Sussex County Community College in Newton, N.J.